My Transgender Cupid

 dating profile

-Increase your chances of finding true love
+Increase your chances of finding true love—one sincere message at a time.

 mytransgendercupid frontpage

-Sweet structure that works:
+A sweet structure that works:

-• 2–3 specifics (music, food, weekend style, favorite places).
+• 2–3 specifics (music, food, weekends, favorite places).

 • 1 line about what you hope to find (kindness, chemistry, something real).